ronangaillard/album-downloader/readme.md

 * [request] - a python library to easily make web requests
 * [Last.fm API] -to retrieve album info like track list for instance

-And of course album-dl itself is open source with a [public repository][https://bitbucket.org/ronangaillard/album-downloader] on BitBucket .

 ### Installation

 You need python, as well as pip, and ffmpef installed of course.